This feature requires an Advanced or Premium plan, or an Enterprise account with the Events feature added.

 - Adjust the streaming quality

-- Troubleshooting: Event doesn't appear in drop-down menu
+- Troubleshooting: Event doesn't appear in the drop-down menu

 - Some things to note